 As an active member of the Responsible Jewellery Council, we contributed to the integration of the colored gemstones to the scope of the multi-stakeholder initiative, acted in the 2019 CoP review.

-Keeping up with international and local legislation, we help protect biodiversity and animal welfare around the world.
-We make sure our suppliers comply by international and domestic laws, e.g. the Convention on International Trade of Endangered Species (‘CITES’).
+We keep up with international and local legislation, making sure our suppliers comply by international and domestic laws, e.g. the Convention on International Trade of Endangered Species (‘CITES’)

 2019 Piaget Prix Romand for best designer and jeweler